-It’s no secret; the Bar Professional Training Coursee can be pricey.
-But the darn good news is that there’s plenty of funding out there, particularly in the form of BPTC scholarships.
-From the enticing offers of Inns of Courts to some financial support opportunities from BPTC providers, it’s worth having a snoop round to check out what scholarships are out there.
-The majority of scholarships are offered on a merit basis, but there are diversity focused awards and bursaries awarded on the basis of financial need too.
+From the enticing offers of Inns of Courts to some financial support opportunities from BPTC providers, it’s worth having a snoop round to check out what BPTC scholarships are out there.
+The majority of scholarships are offered on a merit basis, but there are diversity-focused awards and bursaries awarded on the basis of financial need too.

 The first port of call for many will be Inns of Court Scholarships.
 Around £4.5 million is awarded annually and a sizeable chunk of this goes to BPTC students.
 Applicants must be a member of the Inn of Court to apply for the scholarship.

-In 2016, the Inner Temple made a whopping 101 awards to the BPTC year.
-These scholarships could be anything from £100 to £22,000.
+In 2019, the Inner Temple aims to award £1,836,306 across all courses, with most of the funds—about £1.5m—intended for BPTC students.
 The largest BPTC scholarship awards on offer are:

 - Peter Taylor Scholarship of £22,000;